 Not that much is new for the Apple Watch Series 8, and that's OK.
-I mean, it might seem less exciting compared to the brand-new Apple Watch Ultra, but don't get me wrong — useful upgrades to health tracking, safety and connectivity make the best smartwatch even better.
+I mean, it might seem less exciting compared to the Apple Watch Ultra, but don't get me wrong — after using it for several months, I've found that useful upgrades to health tracking, safety and connectivity make the best smartwatch even better.

-The standout Apple Watch Series 8 upgrades compared to the Apple Watch Series 7 are exclusively on the inside.
-The new watch has the long-rumored skin temperature sensor and long-awaited low power mode, which can extend the latest Apple Watch's battery life to 36 hours.
+The biggest Apple Watch Series 8 upgrades compared to the Apple Watch Series 7 are all on the inside.
+The watch has the long-rumored skin temperature sensor and long-awaited low power mode, which can extend the latest Apple Watch's battery life to 36 hours.
 The Apple Watch 8 also has a new crash detection feature, leveraging improved motion sensors for instant help when you might need it most.

 Maintaining the $399 starting price while offering an affordable alternative in the Apple Watch SE (2022) rounds out Apple's smartwatch lineup quite nicely, too.
 But is the latest flagship Apple Watch right for you?
 Let's go over what you need to know in this Apple Watch Series 8 review.